Channelling (physics): Mechanism

 From a simple, classical standpoint, one may qualitatively understand the channelling effect as follows: If the direction of a charged particle incident upon the surface of a monocrystal lies close to a major crystal direction (Fig. 1), the particle with high probability will only do small-angle scattering as it passes through the several layers of atoms in the crystal and hence remain in the same crystal 'channel'.
-If it is not in a major crystal direction or plane ("random direction", Fig. 2), it is much more likely to undergo large-angle scattering and hence its final mean penetration depth is likely to be shorter.
+The fundamental physical explanation for the 'channeling' behavior is the continuous screened Coulomb repulsive potential that exists on both sides of the channel, due to the rows or planes of atoms that exists there.
+The screened Coulomb potential is extremely pronounced with material whose atoms have an outer electron shell that is full or nearly full.
+In this case, the Coulomb potential presents a long-range, only slightly varying repulsive potential barrier preventing large angle scattering/collisions with nuclei and allowing only small angle scattering and inelastic collisions with the electron cloud of either side of the channel.
+This effectively creates a corridor, to which the charged particle's travel is confined by an oscillatory motion within the channel's width.
+If the charged particle's travel is not in a major crystal direction or plane ("random direction", Fig. 2), it is much more likely to undergo large-angle scattering and hence its final mean penetration depth is likely to be shorter.
 If the direction of the particle's momentum is close to the crystalline plane, but it is not close to major crystalline axes, this phenomenon is called "planar channelling".

 Channelling usually leads to deeper penetration of the ions in the material, an effect that has been observed experimentally and in computer simulations, see Figures 3-5.

 Negatively charged particles like antiprotons and electrons are attracted towards the positively charged nuclei of the plane, and after passing the center of the plane, they will be attracted again, so negatively charged particles tend to follow the direction of one crystalline plane.

 Fig. 3.
 Map of channelling crystal directions for 10 keV Si ions in Si.
 The red and yellow colors indicate directions with deeper mean ion penetration depth, i.e. directions where the ions are channeled.

 Fig. 4.
 Experimentally determined penetration depth profiles for 15 keV B ions in Si along the 100 and 110 crystal channels, as well as in a non-channelling direction.
 The data is scanned in with smoothing from.
 Ref.